Economy 10 in 2022: More Hassle Than It’s Worth?

 - When do you use that electricity?

-If you have a gas boiler or central heating system, you can forget about Economy 10 straight away because it only benefits some electricity only households.
+If you have a gas boiler or central heating system, we'd say forget about Economy 10, as it only really benefits some electricity only households.
 If you’re someone who is out of the house most of the day but spend the majority of your time at home in the evening and at night, then Economy 10 could well be the right choice for you.
 This is because you’ll be paying the lower rate during the hours you most use energy.

 Economy 10 can be particularly beneficial to households with electric-powered storage heaters.
 These heaters can be charged overnight at the lower rate and keep your house warm by releasing this low-cost energy throughout the following day.